Jondolf/bevy_transform_interpolation/README.md

 - Transform extrapolation is currently not supported as a built-in feature, as it typically requires a velocity for the prediction of the next state.
 However, it could be supported by external libraries such as physics engines in a similar way to `src/interpolation.rs`, and simply updating the `start` and `end` states differently.
+- Large angular velocities may cause visual artifacts, as the interpolation follows the shortest path.
+  A physics engine could handle this properly.

 ## License